 When feeding only raw, offer the food and if not consumed in half an hour, remove, refrigerate and offer again at the next meal-time.
 Unlike dogs who will eat all manner of decaying foods, cats prefer fresh food.
 If your cat did not eat breakfast, try to offer the same plate at dinner.
 But if they pull up their nose you’ll need to dish up fresh food from the tub kept in the refrigerator.

-Here is a link to an article Margaret Gates wrote on how to transition your cat – we have found this very helpful.
+Here is a link to an article Margaret Gates (founder of Feline Nutrition Foundation) wrote on how to transition your cat – we have found this very helpful.